 The material used to produce most caravan and Motorhome windows is acrylic plastic.
-While the acrylic used is very durable, it is able to be scratched with relative ease and therefore, care must be taken when clearing your vehicle not to use aggressive clearing products.
+While the acrylic used is very durable, it is able to be scratched with relative ease and therefore, care must be taken when cleaning your vehicle with warm soapy water and not to use aggressive clearing products.
 Equally, care should be taken when using a drying cloth that it is clean and free from grit.